 PayPal addresses you by your first and last name.
 Additionally, they’ll never ask for your personal information such as your account password or credit card number via email.

-When you get these fake PayPal emails, immediately send them to spam.
+So what do you do with fake PayPal emails?
+Immediately send them to spam.
 Don’t delete them since they will come again.
-Sending to spam will help email service providers such as Gmail and Yahoo! to spam such emails and prevent them from being sent to other accounts.
+Sending to spam will help email service providers such as Gmail and Yahoo to spam such emails and prevent them from being sent to others.

 What to do when PayPal limits your account